Misraj-cloud/quran-renderer/README.md

 This project is an open-source initiative built upon the excellent foundation of the [quran.com-frontend-next](https://github.com/quran/quran.com-frontend-next) project.
 While the original project focused solely on the Hafs narration, this library extends its capabilities to include a wider range of Quranic narrations.

+The project is also built on top of [Quran Hub API](https://api-staging.quranhub.com/docs#/) which is one of [MISRAJ](https://misraj.sa/) company non-commercial projects

 ## License and Acknowledgement

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
 See the `LICENSE` file for details.